HUMAN RESOURCES AND MANAGEMENT RESEARCH STAFF

 In the News: The term ‘quiet quitting’ is worse than nonsense

-September 13, 2022 | Hamilton, ON
+September 13, 2022 ·

-Contributed by Sarah O'Connor, Financial Times
+Contributed by: Sarah O'Connor, Financial Times

 Employers have been trying to get inside their employees’ heads for more than a century.
 In 1920, Whiting Williams, a former personnel director in a steel company, even went undercover as a labourer before penning a book called What’s on the worker’s mind: by one who put on overalls to find out.